liezsm/learn-typescript-fcc/README.md

 Today, I learned about abstract class.
 It is almost the same with interface but there are some few difference.
 For example when used in another class we use the extends keyword while in interface we use the implements keyword.

+### Day 15:  Generics in arrays and arrow function

+Today, I learned about using generics in a function when dealing with arrays.

 ## Code Samples